Malik Turner (American football)

-Malik Turner (born January 30, 1996) is an American football wide receiver for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Illinois, and was originally signed by the Seattle Seahawks in 2018 as an undrafted free agent.
-He also played for the Dallas Cowboys.
+Malik Turner (born January 30, 1996) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini, and was signed by the Seattle Seahawks in 2018 as an undrafted free agent.
+He has also played for the Dallas Cowboys and the Michigan Panthers of the United Football League (UFL).

-Early years
+Early life

-Turner attended Sacred Heart-Griffin High School, where he practiced football and basketball.
+Turner attended Sacred Heart-Griffin High School, where he played football and basketball.
 He received All-Central State Eight honors as a sophomore and junior.

 As a senior, he tallied 69 receptions for 1,378 yards (19.9-yard avg.) and 22 touchdowns, while contributing to a 14-0 record and an IHSA Class 5A state championship.
 He received Central State Eight Conference Player of the Year honors.

 College career

 Turner accepted a football scholarship from the University of Illinois.
 As a true freshman, he appeared in 13 games with 5 starts at wide receiver.
 He registered 25 receptions for 256 yards and one touchdown.
 He had 6 receptions for 84 yards against Louisiana Tech University.

 As a sophomore, he appeared in 12 games with 10 starts.
 He posted 39 receptions for 510 yards (second on the team) and 3 receiving touchdowns (tied for the team lead).
 He had 11 catches for 126 yards against the University of Minnesota.

 As a junior, he started 11 games and missed one contest with an injury.
 He led the team with 48 receptions, 712 yards and 6 receiving touchdowns.
 He had 11 receptions and 164 yards against Northwestern University.
 He made 9 receptions for 107 yards against Western Michigan University.
 He was named honorable-mention All-Big Ten.

 As a senior, he started 9 out of 10 games.
 He missed 2 games with an injury.
 He collected 31 receptions (tied for the team lead), 326 receiving yards (second on the team) and 2 touchdowns.

 He finished his college career with 143 receptions (ninth in school history), 1,804 receiving yards (ninth in school history) and 10 receiving touchdowns.